libhal-google/libhal/docs/prerequisites.md

-# How to install prerequisites for libhal
+# Installing prerequisites

-NOTE: that these prerequisites aren't the only way one can use and install libhal, but these are most supported and recommended way of using libhal.
+This is the recommended way to setup your system for libhal and conan but this is not the only way to use libhal.

 ## Prerequisites